usgs/hazdev-template/README.md

 $ ng run package
 ```

-The `ng run npm-publish` runs a script that bundles the npm package into a tar file that is fully distributable.
+The `ng run package` runs a script that bundles the npm package into a tar file that is fully distributable.
 The tar file can be imported by running a local npm install:

 ```
 $ npm install hazdev-template@beta